MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/openxr-getting-started.md

 1. [Set up a HoloLens 2 device](../../../../hololens/hololens2-start) or [install a recent version of the HoloLens 2 emulator](../advanced-concepts/using-the-hololens-emulator.md).

 That's it!
-The OpenXR API runtime is preinstalled on HoloLens 2 devices, and you will receive automatic update through the Store.
+The OpenXR API runtime is preinstalled on HoloLens 2 devices, and you'll receive automatic updates through the Store.

 To make sure you've got the latest OpenXR runtime with all [extensions](openxr.md#roadmap) present, you can launch the **Store** app from the HoloLens device or emulator.
 Open the menu in the upper-right of the Store app, select **Downloads and updates**, and choose **Get updates**.